Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 arithmetic operations on numbers (e.g., min, max, sum).

-Other SQL features allow for the specification of additional constraints on the values that can be placed in the correspondingcolumn.
+Other SQL features allow for the specification of additional constraints on the values that can be placed in the corresponding column.
 For example, the `not null` constraints for `Name` and `Institution` (lines 6, 7) indicate that each investigator must have a name and an institution, respectively.
 (The lack of such a constraint on the